-- What United Utilities is responsible for: the big public sewers that take sewage and rainwater run-off to wastewater treatment works (the pipes from your property’s boundary that lead into the public sewer).
-Many of the shared drains where several properties' drains meet together before they join the public sewer – if you suspect that this is blocked, please Contact us
+- What United Utilities is responsible for: the big public sewers that take sewage and rainwater run-off to our wastewater treatment works (as well as the pipes from the boundary of your property up to where they connect into the public sewer).
+Shared drains where several properties' drains meet together before they join the public sewer are also our responsibility to maintain - so if you suspect that this is blocked, please Contact us

 - What your local authority is responsible for: road gullies; these are small grate-covered openings at the edge of roads, and are used to drain surface water from the highway.
 If you’re worried about blockages or smells from these please call your council